Item |

 There are several different application types that residents and nonresidents can apply for, which are listed below.
 You are only allowed to submit two application types for the first drawing, but you are allowed to purchase and build points for all.

 The East River Deer season includes 46 units spanning the area from the Missouri River eastward to the Minnesota and Iowa state lines.
 This region is primarily rich in whitetail deer, though a limited number of mule deer are harvested each year, especially in units along the Missouri River.
 East River Deer licenses are initially available to residents only throughout all draw periods.
-If any licenses remain after the final draw, nonresidents may then have the opportunity to purchase those leftover tags.
+If any licenses remain after the final draw, nonresidents may then purchase those leftover tags.

 There is a lot less public land in the eastern half of the state, which most residents are already aware of, so lining up a place to hunt prior to applying would be a smart move.
-The Type 01 any deer, Type 02 any buck deer and the Type 11 any whitetail licenses are going to be the primary targets for most, but there are plenty of antlerless options available as well depending on the unit you wish to pursue.
+The Type 01 any deer, Type 02 any buck deer, and the Type 11 any whitetail licenses are going to be the primary targets for most, but there are plenty of antlerless options available as well, depending on the unit you wish to pursue.
 License types for East River rifle deer are listed below:

 Almost all of the units for East River Deer are well under 10% public land, so it would be wise to solidify a place to hunt before applying.